mapbiomas/training/Class_2/README.md

 ```

-## Why Do We Need to Apply Scaling Factors?
+## 2.4.1.
+Why Do We Need to Apply Scaling Factors?

 In the Google Earth Engine, raw values in optical and thermal bands (known as *Digital Numbers* or DNs) do not directly represent physical units like reflectance or temperature.
 Applying scaling factors is necessary for several reasons:

-### 1. To Interpret the Data Correctly
+### a.
+To Interpret the Data Correctly
 - **Optical Bands (`SR_B.*`)**: These typically represent surface reflectance.
 Scaling factors and offsets provided in the image metadata are applied to convert raw values into true reflectance.
 Without this, the values lack physical meaning.
 - **Thermal Bands (`ST_B.*`)**: These represent surface temperature in scaled units.
 Without correction, they do not represent temperatures in Kelvin or Celsius, making them difficult to analyze.

-### 2. To Ensure Consistency with Other Data Sources
+### b.
+To Ensure Consistency with Other Data Sources
 Remote sensing data is often compared or integrated with other sources, such as field measurements.
 To make these comparisons valid, the values must be converted into standardized physical units.

-### 3. To Prepare Data for Advanced Analyses
+### c.
+To Prepare Data for Advanced Analyses
 Scaling is critical for accurate results in:
 - Vegetation models
 - Spectral indices (e.g., NDVI, EVI)
 - Climate studies
 Unscaled values may produce incorrect or meaningless outputs.

-### 4. To Facilitate Visualization and Interpretation
+### d.
+To Facilitate Visualization and Interpretation
 - Rescaling optical bands to integer values (e.g., by multiplying by 10,000) makes them more intuitive for visualization.
 - Many tools expect reflectance values to fall within a standard range, such as 0 to 10,000.